rcmaniac25/d3fabric/README.md

 d3-Fabric
 =====

-d3.js uses SVG, but you want to use Canvas.
+d3.js is often used with SVG, but you want to use Canvas.

 Luckily, d3-Fabric has a solution for you!